syond/syond/README.md

 ### Hi there, Syond Santos here 👋

-Currently working on private projects.
+Currently working on private repositories.

 - 📫 How to reach me: https://www.linkedin.com/in/syond/